(Disclosure: Some of the links below may be affiliate links)

-Another thing we would not do with the money is giving it away.
-First, nobody in my family or friends really need money.
+Another thing we would not do with the money is give it away.
+First, nobody in my family or friends really needs money.
 And since we do not plan to announce it to them, there will not be any asking.
 As for charity, I have to admit that I am not very charitable by nature.
 Moreover, I do not really trust charities to use the money I would give correctly.
 There were simply too many scandals where the money ended up in the pockets of people who really did not need it!

 So, to sum up, if I got given one million dollars, I would either buy a house and continue my path to Financial Independence or fully invest it and continue my path to Financial Independence.
 In any case, this would bring me much closer to early retirement than I am now.
 For now, one million would not be enough to directly let us retire.
 If it was two million dollars, it would be quite different since I would instantly become financially independent.

 As you can see in my post, there are still some things that are not clear.
-For instance, I am not yet sure I will buy a house in the future.
-And I am not yet sure how to allocate one million dollars to my portfolio.
+For instance, I am not yet sure I will buy a house.
+And I am unsure how to allocate one million dollars to my portfolio.
 This is fine now since I am far from financial independence.
 This is something I will have to figure out in the coming years.